AbraWalker/capstone-project/README.md

 There is a small size issue where the pages have horizontal scroll.

 ## SOURCES AND REFERENCES
 I looked up most issues I had during the project on Stack Overflow, as well as W3Schools and GeeksForGeeks.
-AI was used for a minor bug fix.
+AI was used for a minor bug fix.</br>
+This project was made for my final submission as part of the Code Institute bootcamp course, and I have used Django features referenced in their 'codestar blog' walkthrough, such as summernote, AllAuth, and crispy forms.
+The basis for my review feature was adapted from the codestar comment views, as well as the site feedback.